 Visit Abyaneh, a traditional Iranian Village

 Abyaneh is a 2,500-year-old traditional village around 80km from Kashan.
 It sits at a higher altitude and people from Kashan frequently visit to escape the heat and picnic in the gardens.
 The village is mostly famous for its ochre mudbrick houses and red soil – also called the Red Village.
-In here, the villagers keep the traditions, costumes and cultures alive till today.
+In here, the villagers keep the traditions, costumes, and cultures alive till today.

-One big feature is the women who to this day wear a white hijab with embroidered red flowers and colourful dresses.
+One big feature is the women who, to this day, wear a white hijab with embroidered red flowers and colourful dresses.
 Have a wander around, drink some chai and soak in this trip to the past!
 It’s definitely a must for every Iran travel itinerary!

 There is also the option to take a private taxi from Kashan via Abyaneh to Isfahan.
 This option costs around 35-40 Euros and takes the whole day but allows you to tick one of Iran’s oldest villages off the list.